Unit 6 - Practice Quiz

 25 The Empirical Risk corresponds to:

-A. The expected error on unseen data.
+A. The error on the validation set.

 B. The average loss calculated over the training dataset.

-C. The maximum possible error of the classifier.
+D. The maximum possible error of the classifier.

 26 Which regularization technique randomly sets a fraction of input units to 0 at each update during training time?

-B. Early Stopping
+A. Early Stopping

 C. Dropout